rknightuk/theshopcms/readme.md

 ###Administration (`yourshop/admin`)

+Sales figures for the most recent 10 orders, the most popular product and the amount of products in your shop are shown on the Admin home page.

 ####Managing orders

 *NB: Open orders refers to any order which has been placed but not delivered.
 Archived orders refers to those that have been delivered.*